The Other Log of Phileas Fogg

-The Other Log of Phileas Fogg is a science fiction written by American author Philip José Farmer in 1973.
+The Other Log of Phileas Fogg is a science fiction novel written by American author Philip José Farmer in 1973.
 Reviving the Phileas Fogg character created by Jules Verne, the novel has also been classified as steampunk and a parallel novel.
 It was originally published by DAW Books and later reprinted in 1979 by Hamlyn and again in 1982 by Tor Books.
 Tor has subsequently reissued the novel in 1988 and 1993.

 Plot introduction

 The story takes place within the internal reality first imagined in the 1872 Jules Verne novel, Around the World in Eighty Days.
 Farmer includes many of the story's original characters, including Phileas Fogg and his French valet, Passepartout.
 He establishes that all of Verne's published works take place within the same shared continuity.
 He includes elements of crossover fiction, incorporating the Arthur Conan Doyle characters of Sherlock Holmes and James Moriarty into his setting.
 These elements place Phileas Fogg and his entire supporting cast into the Wold Newton family of literary characters.

 In an introduction, Farmer posits that Verne's story was not simply an article of fiction, but the chronology of actual events, which Verne later decided to adapt into a fictional setting.
 In the book's epilogue, Farmer playfully alludes to the notion that Phileas Fogg is still alive, and may in fact be the actual author of the story (Farmer notes that they both share the same initials, suggesting that Philip Farmer is actually an alias for Phileas Fogg).

 From Farmer's perspective, Jules Verne revealed only a small and significantly subdued portion of the actual background and exploits of Phileas Fogg.
-He establishes that the events surrounding Around the World in Eighty Days is actually a singular aspect of a greater conflict taking place between two immortal alien races, the Eridani and the Capellas.
+He establishes that the events surrounding Around the World in Eighty Days are actually a singular aspect of a greater conflict taking place between two immortal alien races, the Eridani and the Capellas.
 Farmer's story does not challenge any of the elements of the original text, but rather it adds an ambitious secondary tale taking place behind (and often in between) the scenes of Verne's material.